 Kakamega National Forest Reserve, the only Kenya’s tropical rain forest, is located in Kakamega and Kisumu Counties northwest of Nairobi.

-Africa’s greatest soft and hard woods are found here which include; the Elgon teak, read and white stinkwood, croton, aniageria altisima.
+Africa’s greatest soft and hardwoods are found here which include; the Elgon teak, red and white stinkwood, croton, aniageria altisima.
 Over 380 species of plants have been recorded which include; species of ferns, trees, shrubs, flowering plants, and orchids.

 Kakamega National Forest Reserve Attractions

 Why is Kakamega National Forest Reserve popular?
 Here are the forests facts.